Relegation battle in the Premier League: Latest table, remaining games

 Norwich City

 Dean Smith has done a good job to give Norwich a fighting chance as they enter the last few months.
 But now they have to kick on.
 The Burnley win was key and Teemu Pukki’s performance in it was among his very best.
-Now they’ll have to do the same against Newcastle and Aston Villa while also hoping West Ham and Leicester may be distracted by European targets.
+And he got together with Kieran Dowell almost willed the Canaries past Man United were it not for a fantastic Cristiano Ronaldo free kick.
+Now they’ll have to deliver against improved Newcastle and sometimes-strong Aston Villa while also hoping West Ham and Leicester may be distracted by European targets.

 Watford